griptape-ai/griptape-docs/docs/examples/talk-to-a-pdf.md

 kb_client = KnowledgeBaseClient(
-    description="Contains information about the Attention Is All You Need paper. " "Use it to answer any any related questions.", query_engine=engine,
+    description="Contains information about the Attention Is All You Need paper. " "Use it to answer any related questions.", query_engine=engine,
     namespace=namespace
 )